-- Competing properties that are currently for sale (Actives)
+Competing properties that are currently for sale (Actives)

 Real estate agent will compare your property to the homes sold, based on many points: home size, year build, bedrooms, bathrooms, upgrades, location, the lot size, schools, proximity to parks, transit, etc.

 Should I list my home at a higher price to leave room to negotiate?

 Leaving room to negotiate is one of the biggest real estate myths.
 There is a lot of risks that come from pricing a home too high.
 The high price is most likely to drive off potential buyers.
 The longer the property is on the market, the more of a stigma the home develops.
-If you don’t get offers, you will be forced to lower the price, and buyers might view your your home as a problem home.
+If you don’t get offers, you will be forced to lower the price, and buyers might view your home as a problem home.

 How long does the listing agreement last?

 Most real estate contracts are for six months.
 Homes at higher price point sell longer and have more extended contract periods.

 How do you handle offers?

 The goal is to get multiple-offers for your home.
 In a strong real estate market is not uncommon to have a bidding war.
-Every offer will be presented to the seller and we will advice on how to choose the best offer.
+Every offer will be presented to the seller and we will advise on how to choose the best offer.

 Sometimes the highest offer is not the best offer, for example of the offer includes home sale contingency.

 The best offer is usually a combination of good price, less contingencies and fast close.